2005 World Grand Prix (darts)

 The 2005 Sky Bet World Grand Prix was the eighth staging of the World Grand Prix darts tournament, organised by the Professional Darts Corporation.
 It was held at the Citywest Hotel in Dublin, Ireland, between 24–30 October 2005.

-Phil Taylor won his sixth Grand Prix title, defeating defending champion Colin Lloyd in the final.
+Phil Taylor won his sixth Grand Prix title, defeating defending champion Colin Lloyd in the final by a score of 7 sets to 1.

 Prize money

 Seeds

+There were eight seeds for the tournament.

 Draw

+Players in bold denote match winners.